All Episodes

 And so people shut up.

-They and and and they they they gave up freedom, freedom of speech, what have you, in order not to get in trouble.
+And they gave up freedom, freedom of speech, what have you, in order not to get in trouble.

-And I'm telling you that is happening throughout our society today.
+And I'm telling you, that is happening throughout our society today.

 It's not that the state is listening, but people are nevertheless experiencing the same fears because these leftists, these Stalinists, are out there doing everything they can to punish and squelch anything they don't want to hear.